Westpac

-Westpac Banking Corporation, known simply as Westpac, is an Australian multinational banking and financial services company headquartered at Westpac Place in Sydney, New South Wales.
+Westpac Banking Corporation, also known as Westpac, is an Australian multinational banking and financial services company headquartered at Westpac Place in Sydney.

 Established in 1817 as the Bank of New South Wales, it acquired the Commercial Bank of Australia in 1981 before being renamed to Westpac Banking Corporation in 1982.
 Westpac is one of Australia's Big Four banks, and is Australia's first and oldest banking institution.
 Its name is a portmanteau of "Western" and "Pacific".

-As of 2021, Westpac has 14 million customers worldwide, and employs around 40,000 people.
+As of 2024 Westpac has 13 million customers worldwide, and employs around 35,000 people.

+In 2022 Westpac held the 53rd position in the "Top 1000 World Banks".

 History

-Established in Sydney in 1817, the Bank of New South Wales (BNSW) was the first bank in Australia.
-Edward Smith Hall was its first cashier and secretary.
-During the 19th and early 20th century, BNSW opened branches first throughout Australia and Oceania: at Moreton Bay (Brisbane) in 1850; in Victoria in 1851; in New Zealand in 1861; in South Australia in 1877; in Western Australia in 1883; in Fiji in 1901; in Papua New Guinea in 1910; and in Tasmania in 1910.

-1927: BNSW acquires the Western Australian Bank.